(New Street, Birmingham)

 Chamberlain filled the square with strength and vigour

-And Ravi Shankar came to introduced his sitar to the world here
+And Ravi Shankar came to introduce his sitar to the world here

 One dark and sweet as Cadburys’ chocolate